Breast Cancer Negligence Compensation Claims Guide – How Much Compensation Can I Claim? Breast Cancer Misdiagnosis

 - Paget’s disease (when it occurs within the tissue of the breast).

-- Breast cancer that is inflammatory and not invasive.
+- Breast cancer which is inflammatory and not invasive.

-- Breast cancer that is invasive but effects the lobes of the breast.
+- Breast cancer which is invasive but effects the lobes of the breast.

 Whichever type of breast cancer you have suffered from, if there was clinical negligence involved in its diagnosis or treatment, then call Legal Expert on the telephone number at the bottom of this page to start a claim.